Our Hope: The Glory of God

 2. By Contrasting It With the Frail Glory of the World

 God shows the greatness of his glory by contrasting it with the frail and temporary glory of the world.
-1 Peter 1:24–25 says, “All flesh is like grass and all its glory like the flower of grass.
-The grass withers, and the flower falls, but the word of the Lord abides for ever.”
+First Peter 1:24–25 says, “All flesh is like grass and all its glory like the flower of grass.
+The grass withers, and the flower falls, but the word of the Lord abides forever.”

 C.S.
 Lewis preached a great sermon on June 8, 1941, called “The Weight of Glory.”
 He said, “Nations, cultures, arts, civilizations — these are mortal, and their life is to ours as the life of a gnat.”
 And if the greatest glories of the world are to us as the life of a gnat, how much greater must be the God of glory in whom we live and move and have our being!